 The city boasts numerous hospitals and clinics that attract medical tourists who come by the thousands every year for excellent medical care at affordable rates.

 For the holidaymaker, Tijuana has a vibrant nightlife with bars, restaurants and clubs, endless shopping options and many cultural attractions.
 It is also noted for its music and you can see Mariachi bands at many spots.
 It hosts music festivals like the Hispano American Guitar Festival and the Bi-national Mozart festival for the music lover.

 Only 20 minutes away from downtown are the fabulous beaches of Rosarito.
 With numerous plazas and cultural centers, Tijuana offers something for all tourists.

 Tijuana is in Mexico and is located at the west of Mexicali, close to the Tijuana River.
 It is bordered by Imperial Beach, San Ysidro and Otay Mesa, California.

 Among the reasons for undergoing plastic surgery or other cosmetic procedures in Tijuana are:

-Unless being carried out after disease or accident, plastic surgery is not covered by any form of insurance.
-Such elective surgeries carried out for aesthetic reasons are notoriously expensive in Canada and the US, so heading to a thriving (and nearby) medical tourism destination like Tijuana that offers specialized plastic surgery at affordable rates just makes sense.
-Even when including the added cost of travel and hotel nights, many patients are still able to save several thousand dollars compared to having the same work back home.
+Unless carried out due to disease or accident, plastic surgery is not covered by any form of insurance.
+Such elective surgeries carried out for aesthetic reasons are notoriously expensive in Canada and the US, so heading to a reliable medical tourism destination like Tijuana that offers specialized plastic surgery at affordable rates makes sense.
+Even when including the added cost of travel and hotel nights, patients are still able to save several thousand dollars compared to having the same work back home.

 Breast enlargement in Tijuana average cost: USD 4,000;